josiahcarlson/jobs/README.rst

     # have day-parameterized builds.
     jobs.GRAPH_HISTORY = True

+    # Sometimes you don't want your outputs to last forever (sometimes history
+    # should be forgotten, right?), and jobs.py gives you the chance to say as
+    # much.
+    # By default, a `None` duration means that outputs will last forever.
+Any
+    # other value will be used in a call to `expire` on the associated output
+    # keys after they are set on a job's successful completion.
+This value is in
+    # seconds.
+    jobs.OUTPUT_DURATION = None

     # To use a logger that doesn't print to standard output, set the logging
     # object at the module level (see below).
 By default, the built-in "default
     # logger" prints to standard output.